Wellbeing Information for Parents

 Minded: Mental Health E-Learning for parents and professionals.

-Papyrus: Committed to the prevention of young suicide.
+he prevention of young suicide.
 Resources for teenagers and young adults and their parents and friends and a “Hopeline” (0800 068 4141) for anybody who is feeling suicidal or worried about somebody else.

 Mental Health Self-Help Guides: Short booklets on various topics including a range of anxiety problems and depression.
 Booklets are mainly aimed at adults but provide clear and simple strategies.